nirajp82/Ansible/OverviewOfPlaybookExecution.md

-Certainly!
 When an Ansible playbook starts, it initiates a multi-step process for each host specified in the inventory file, leveraging parallel execution and variable interpolation.
-Here's a detailed breakdown of these stages:

 ### **1. Sub-Process Creation:**
    - Ansible creates multiple sub-processes, enabling parallel execution for hosts.
 Each host gets a dedicated sub-process, allowing tasks to be performed concurrently on different hosts.